PL/SQL QUERIES FOR DEVELOPERS AND ADMINISTRATORS

 Updating:

-create or replace trigger indupdt1 before update on stud for each row
+or replace trigger indupdt1 before update on stud for each row

 begin

-if updating then
+updating then

-raise_application_error(-20031,'cannot insert records into this table');
+insert records into this table');

 end;